Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework

 \subsection{HOD constraints}

 Figure~\ref{fig:corner_hod} showcases our marginalized HOD constraints, with and without environment-based biases.
 Again, the underlying heatmap shows the marginalized prior volume.
-The black lines represent the best-fit values at fixed cosmology, quoted from \citet{2021bYuan}.
-We see that we obtain strong constraints on most HOD parameters, which is expected for a small-scale full-scale clustering analysis.
-The only parameter that does not appear well constrained by the data is $\kappa$, which together with $M_\mathrm{cut}$, determines the minimum halo mass to host a satellite.
+The black lines represent the best-fit HOD values at Planck cosmology, quoted from \citet{2021bYuan}.
+We see that we obtain strong constraints on most HOD parameters, as expected for a small-scale full-shape clustering analysis.
+The only parameter that does not appear well constrained by the data is $\kappa$, which together with $M_\mathrm{cut}$, determines the minimum halo mass to host a satellite $M_\mathrm{min} = \kappa M_\mathrm{cut}$.
 However, satellite predominantly occupy the highest mass halos and its occupation is not strongly affected by the minimum mass cut-off, resulting in $\kappa$ having a very weak signature on clustering.

-In terms of the five vanilla parameters, we obtain strong constraints on the halo mass parameters, $\log M_\mathrm{cut}$ and $\log M_1$, which partially determine the typical halo mass of central and satellite galaxies, respectively.
-The best-fit values are also consistent with the fixed cosmology values shown in the black lines. $\log \sigma$ and $\alpha$m, which control the shape of the central and satellite occupation functions, respectively, are also reasonably constrained.
-The constraints on $\alpha$ are consistent with that of \citet{2021bYuan}, whereas the constraints on $\sigma$ is biased higher compared to \citet{2021bYuan}, suggesting a slower turn-off in central occupation at lower halo masses.
-Comparing the red and blue contours, the environment-based biases do not appear to bias or diluted these constraints.
-From the cosmology and HOD constraints, we can also derive the satellite fractions and average halo mass of galaxies.
-With environment-based bias, the inferred satellite fraction is $f_\mathrm{sat} = 0.126\pm 0.010$, and the average host halo mass is $\langle\log M\rangle = 13.36\pm 0.03$, where $M$ assumes the unit of $h^{-1}M_\odot$.
-Without environment-based bias, the inferred satellite fraction is $f_\mathrm{sat} = 0.122\pm 0.006$, and the average host halo mass is $\langle\log M\rangle = 13.38\pm 0.03$.
-We see that the satellite fraction and the average halo mass are both very well constrained and robust against the inclusion of environment-based biases.
-These inferred values are also consistent with consensus values for LRGs \citep[e.g.][]{2015aGuo}.
+We obtain strong constraints on the halo mass parameters, $\log M_\mathrm{cut}$ and $\log M_1$, which partially determine the typical halo mass of central and satellite galaxies, respectively.
+The best-fit values are also consistent with the fixed cosmology values shown in the black lines. $\log \sigma$ and $\alpha$, which control the shape of the central and satellite occupation functions, respectively, are also reasonably well constrained.
+The constraints on $\alpha$ are consistent with that of \citet{2021bYuan}, whereas the constraints on $\sigma$ is higher compared to \citet{2021bYuan}, suggesting a slower turn-off in central occupation at lower halo masses.
+Comparing the red and blue contours, the environment-based biases do not appear to bias or dilute these constraints.